troclaux/notes/algorithms.md

 - space complexity
   - O(1)

-## Insertion Sort
+## insertion sort

-- Summary
+- summary
   - OBS: (insert) unsorted element into correct position
-  - Slow
+  - slow
-  - Simple implementation, easy to write
+  - simple implementation, easy to write
-  - Faster than other simple sorting algorithms like Bubble Sort
+  - faster than other simple sorting algorithms like bubble sort
-  - Adaptive: Faster for partially sorted data sets
+  - adaptive: faster for partially sorted data sets
-  - Stable: Does not change the relative order of elements with equal keys
+  - stable: does not change the relative order of elements with equal keys
-  - In-Place: Only requires a constant amount of memory
+  - in-place: only requires a constant amount of memory
-  - Online: Can sort a list as it receives it
+  - online: can sort a list as it receives it
-- Pseudocode
+- pseudocode
-  - Separate the array into 2 parts: sorted and unsorted section
+  - separate the array into 2 parts: sorted and unsorted section
-  - Pick the first element of the unsorted and insert it into correct position in sorted section
+  - pick the first element of the unsorted and insert it into correct position in sorted section
-  - Put the unsorted element in the correct position in the sorted section
+  - put the unsorted element in the correct position in the sorted section
   - sort the next element of the sorted section
-- Time complexity
+- time complexity
   - worst case: O(n²)
   - average case: O(n²)
   - best case: O(n²)
-- Space complexity
+- space complexity
   - O(1)

 ```python